Precrastination: Precrastination and cognitive load

-On November 30 of 2018 Lisa R. Fournier, Emily Coder, Clark Kogan, Nisha Raghunath, Ezana Taddese, and David A. Rosenbaum published a research article titled ‘Which task will we choose first?
-Precrastination and cognitive load in task ordering’.
-The article quote, “examined the generality of this recently discovered phenomenon by extending the methods used to study it, mainly to test the hypothesis that precrastination is motivated by cognitive load reduction.”
+On November 30 2018, Lisa R. Fournier, Emily Coder, Clark Kogan, Nisha Raghunath, Ezana Taddese, and David A. Rosenbaum published a research article titled "Which task will we choose first?
+Precrastination and cognitive load in task ordering".
+The article "examined the generality of this recently discovered phenomenon by extending the methods used to study it, mainly to test the hypothesis that precrastination is motivated by cognitive load reduction."

-The researchers experimented using the basic experimental setup from The Bucket Experiments, with a few alterations.
+The researchers experimented using the basic experimental setup from the bucket experiments, with a few alterations.
 One, instead of participants having to pick up and carry one of two possible buckets along a corridor, participants in this set of experiments were instructed to pick up both buckets that were placed in the workspace.
 Two, the participants had to carry both buckets at the same time in order to complete the task.
 Due to the task requiring the participants to pass by the location of the first bucket twice, once while walking to the second bucket and once more while walking back toward the end goal, it was determined that the action of picking up the first bucket on the first walk constituted a display of precrastination.
 Three, the addition of having half the participants memorize digit lists on top of performing the base physical action task mentioned previously.
 Four, the experiment was broken into two separate experiments.
-In the first experiment, the objects to be carried were buckets with golf balls, with possible variation of the number of golf balls in the near bucket versus the far bucket.
-In the second experiment, the objects to be carried were cups that were either full or half full with water.
+In the first experiment, the objects to be carried were buckets with golf balls, with possible variations of the number of golf balls in the near bucket versus the far bucket.
+In the second experiment, the objects to be carried were cups that were either full or half-full of water.

 The conclusion of the research is split into two parts.
-For experiment one the researchers had the following statement: “The results of Experiment 1 showed that precrastination generalizes to the ordering of tasks (or task subgoals)."
-This result in another finding that replicates and extends the original findings of Rosenbaum et al. from 2014.
-The extension is seen with the findings that participants with a memory load showed a high probability of selecting the near-bucket-first something that wasn't the case for participants without a memory load.
-This means that while previous research is upheld, there is the additional support to the claim that precrastination is the result of cognitive load reduction.
+For experiment one, the researchers had the following statement: "The results of Experiment 1 showed that precrastination generalizes to the ordering of tasks (or task subgoals)."
+This resulted in another finding that replicates and extends the original findings of Rosenbaum et al. from 2014.
+The extension is seen with the findings that participants with a memory load showed a high probability of selecting the near bucket first—which was not the case for participants without a memory load.
+This means that while previous research is upheld, there is additional support to the claim that precrastination is the result of cognitive load reduction.

-The following quote highlights the researchers interpretation of their results for experiment two: “Participants in the water cup transport task largely abandoned the near-object-first preference".
+Regarding the results of experiment two, the researchers stated: "Participants in the water cup transport task largely abandoned the near-object-first preference".
 They believe this was the result of the participants having to "pay a great deal of extra attention to the task if they started with the near cup".
-This interpretation supports the hypothesis that precrastination is the result of reduction of cognitive load.
-As when the cognitive load would be increased as a result of engaging in precrastination, precrastination doesn't occur.
+This interpretation supports the hypothesis that precrastination is the result of a reduction of cognitive load—when cognitive load would be increased as a result of engaging in precrastination, precrastination does not occur.